 2016 ONA-Poynter Leadership Academy for Women in Digital Media

 The application period has now passed for this seminar.
+Details about the 2017 program are here.

 The ONA-Poynter Leadership Academy, taking place the week of May 1, 2016, at Poynter’s campus in St. Petersburg, Florida, is a transformative, tuition-free leadership program to train digital media’s best and brightest women.